Gluesticks Blog

 Notes

-Storage: Store leftover pie in the pan, covered with plastic wrap to keep fresh for up to 3 days.
+Storage: Store leftover pie in the refrigerator for up to 3 days.

 Baking Sheets: I only bake on light-colored baking sheets.
 If you bake on dark sheets, you may need to adjust the baking time.